-The Chebucto Web Site transcribes this as Bucham (see below) but could also be Beecham (the spelling used by family in later records).
+The Chebucto Web Site transcribes this as Bucham (see below) but it is likely Beecham (the spelling used by family in later records).
 The name was written in the 1805 Plantation Book as:

 In the Plantation Book the grant is listed as 1769 making it earlier than John Curnew/Curlew to west and all the grants in the Dock (see previous section).
 It is interesting that in the 1970s my father (John Robert) had indicated that our ancestor Philip first came to the Dock with the Beechams.
 I interpret this as they came as servants/apprentices to the Beechams, no other support for this but given that the Beechams were established in 1769 (16 years before Philip got his grant) it would fit.

 In 1810 there were two Beachams recorded; John of Port de Grave (Bareneed) owned a Schooner Brothers built there in 1810 and a William who sued an Edward Whealan.

 In the 1817 Census the John Bucham/Beecham property is listed as occupied by 2 men and one woman (poss man and his wife plus elderly father), five children and three man servants